paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 Input: [`ProvisionerMessage`](../../types/overseer-protocol.md#provisioner-message).
 Backed candidates come from the [Candidate Backing subsystem](../backing/candidate-backing.md), signed bitfields come from the [Bitfield Distribution subsystem](../availability/bitfield-distribution.md), and misbehavior reports and disputes come from the [Misbehavior Arbitration subsystem](misbehavior-arbitration.md).

 At initialization, this subsystem has no outputs.
-Block authors can send a `ProvisionerMessage::RequestBlockAuthorshipData`, which includes a channel over which provisionable data can be sent.
-All appropriate provisionable data will then be sent over this channel, as it is received.

-Note that block authors must re-send a `ProvisionerMessage::RequestBlockAuthorshipData` for each relay parent they are interested in receiving provisionable data for.
+Block authors request the inherent data they should use for constructing the inherent in the block which contains parachain execution information.

 ## Block Production